THE STRUCTURE AND FUNCTION OF NEURONS

 AXON-TERMINALS: Axon terminals (also called synaptic boutons, terminal boutons, or end-feet) are distal terminations of the telocentric (branches) of an axon.

 AXON-HILLOCK: The axon hillock acts as something of a manager, summing the total inhibitory and excitatory signals.
-If the sum of these signals exceeds a certain threshold, the action potential will be triggered, and an electrical signal will then be transmitted down the axon away from the cell body.
-The axon hillock connects to the axon, an important structure allowing the spread of an electrical signal called an action potential to travel down the axon.
+If the sum of these signals exceeds a threshold, the action potential is triggered, and an electrical signal is then transmitted down the axon away from the cell body.
+The axon hillock connects to the axon, an important structure that enables the propagation of the action potential, an electrical signal, down the axon.

 CELL-BODY: Each neuron has a cell body with a nucleus, Golgi body, endoplasmic reticulum, mitochondria and other components.